eap-nutanix/bigswitch-tools/README.md

 # python get_tenant.py it-eric-pearc
 get_controllers = None
 ```
-**findip.py** - Search all fabrics for IP address and print fabric, tenant, segment, vlan and matching IP
+**findip.py** - Search all fabrics for IP address and print fabric, tenant, segment, vlan and matching IP.
+Beware this is quite slow, as it produces an endpoint list for every fabric and searches it in a linear fashion.
 ```
 # python findip.py 10.5.9.24
 BCF4 it-eric-pearce p4r6r02-leaf1:ethernet27:4 host-cvm untagged 10.5.9.24